 Meets Overview

 The Sea Wolves participate in several meets of different levels each season (September to June).
-We try to go to at least one meet each session (Fall, Winter, Spring) that fits the development level of each swimmer, including at least one pass meet, one open meet, one LMR+ meet as well as BC Championship meets.
-These meets are open to any swimmer that meets the qualifying standards (if there are any).
-All of the meets outside of Whistler are optional.
+We try to go to at least one meet each session (Fall, Winter, Spring) that fits the development level of each swimmer.

-As a club we have had great success running one annual pass meet (usually in October) and one annual Open Invitational meet (in May).
-All swimmers are expected to participate in these meets.
+Whistler Sea Wolves annual swim meets: As a club we have had great success running one annual pass meet (usually in October) and one annual Open Invitational meet (in May).
+All swimmers are expected to participate in these meets and all parents are expected to volunteer in order to make the events a success.

 IMG_9640.jpg